 The main caravan site is located on a public park, part of which is taken over for the weekend by the festival.
 There are no security measures apart from ensuring that only paid-up vehicles can enter, and pedestrian access is freely available.
 The site is delightful - overlooking a river, slightly sloping (but not so much as to be a problem) and adjacent to the main ceilidh and concert venues and town centre.

-Alignment and separation of caravans on the main site is to Caravan Club standards - the only festival I know where this is done.
-A team of stewards led by architects and surveyors mark out the field to the nearest inch (25.4 mm if you prefer).
+Alignment and separation of caravans on the main site is properly enforced - one of the few festivals where this is done.
+A team of stewards mark out the field to the nearest inch (25.4 mm if you prefer).
 Caravans have to be parked within a gnat's whisker of the markers.
 Several million pounds worth of vehicles are testimony to the general affluence of Chippenham attendees.
 There was hardly a scrap of litter to be seen.

 The main caravan site is a world away from the 'free and easy' (and potentially dangerous) conditions to be found at some festivals.
 The reason why caravans should be parked well away from each other is quite simple - it limits the risk of fire spread.
 Also, Chippenham is the only festival I know where fire buckets alongside caravans were much in evidence.
 However, the other camping site is more relaxed, potentially muddy, and with temporary showers and toilets of dubious quality.
 It probably has more 'festival life and soul' than the main site.